raayandhar/dotfiles/README.md

     - needs further customization, but good start
 - organization of repository
 - images for reference (themes)
+- fix the weird green that classes have
+- fix the colors on kitty, still looks weird

 # note:
 - most of this comes from [Prof. Francois Fleuret](https://fleuret.org/cgi-bin/gitweb/gitweb.cgi?p=elisp.git;a=tree)